uconnwebdev/styleguide/Levente-rules/sass a starting point.md

   background-color: #efefef;
 }
 ```
-Oh, sass is smart so you don't need to bother adding in the .sass extendion on the partial file.
+Oh, sass is smart so you don't need to bother adding in the .sass extension on the partial file.
 It'll sort it out all by itself.
 Anyways the final css output looks like this:

 ```css
 html, body, ul, ol {